ostdotcom/website-docupony/platform/docs/getting_started/introduction.md

 OST stands for "Open Simple Token".
 OST platform has been designed to enable consumer internet businesses to integrate blockchain based tokens into their applications without requiring any in-house blockchain development.

+At the core of OST is the concept of OST-powered Brand Tokens (BTs).
+BTs are white-label cryptocurrency tokens with utility representations running on highly-scalable OpenST sidechains, backed by OST tokens staked on Ethereum mainnet.

-The OST platform consists of three main components:
+The *OST technology stack* is designed to give businesses everything they need to create, test, and deploy BTs.
+It consists of three main components:

 * Infrastructure for scaling blockchain economies to millions of users and billions of transactions.
 * APIs , SDKs and Development tools for easy integration and deployment.